Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

 5. Under **Marketplace User**, select one of the following options from the **Visible To** menu:

     * **Everyone** - (default) make the product visible to all registered users into your provider organization.
-    * **None** - product will not be shown to any members registered with a Marketplace account or anonymous users.
+    * **Selected teams** - product will be visible only to users registered with a marketplace account member of the selected teams
-    * **Selected user** - product will be visible only to the selected users registered with an account in the Marketplace:
+    * **Exclude selected teams** - product will be visible only to users registered with a marketplace account not member of the selected teams
+    * **None** - product will not be shown to any user registered with a Marketplace account or anonymous users:

-        * Select the Marketplace organizations you want to show this product to in the Marketplace
+        * From the list of available teams in your provider organization, select the teams you want to give product visibility or remove visibility from.